Aversion therapy: In addictions

 Various forms of aversion therapy have been used in the treatment of addiction to alcohol and other drugs since 1932 (discussed in Principles of Addiction Medicine, Chapter 8, published by the American Society of Addiction Medicine in 2003).

 Alcohol addiction

 An approach to the treatment of alcohol dependence that has been wrongly characterized as aversion therapy involves the use of disulfiram, a drug which is sometimes used as a second-line treatment under appropriate medical supervision.
 When a person drinks even a small amount of alcohol, disulfiram causes sensitivity involving highly unpleasant reactions, which can be clinically severe.
 Rather than as an actual aversion therapy, the nastiness of the disulfiram-alcohol reaction is deployed as a drinking deterrent for people receiving other forms of therapy who actively wish to be kept in a state of enforced sobriety (disulfiram is not administered to active drinkers).

+Another approach in creating aversions to alcohol consumption is the implementation of succinylcholine chloride-induced paralysis and respiratory arrest following exposure to alcohol.
+However, this method has not been found to be effective in emetic therapy or covert sensitization.
+Additionally, many patients reported a sense of fear and anxiety pertaining to dying as a result of the treatment, therefore this tactic is not recommended for therapeutic use.
+Recent studies have explored modern applications of chemical aversion therapy for alcohol dependence, with evidence suggesting some clinical efficacy.
+For example, supervised disulfiram treatment—when used alongside behavioral interventions—has been associated with significantly lower relapse rates compared to unsupervised administration.
+Other research using emetic-based aversion therapy combined with functional MRI observed reduced craving and changes in brain activation patterns related to alcohol cues.
+In a clinical follow-up of 100 individuals who received four sessions of chemical aversion therapy, 69% reported continued abstinence at 12 months.
+While some approaches have been criticized or mischaracterized, findings like these suggest that aversion-based methods—when properly implemented—may have therapeutic value for motivated patients.

 Cocaine dependency

 Emetic (to induce vomiting) therapy and faradic (administered shock) aversion therapy have been used to induce aversion for cocaine dependency.
+When used in a multimodal program, chemical aversion therapy displayed high patient acceptability among cocaine users as well as promising outcomes such as aversions to the sight, taste, and smell of the drug.
+Clinical studies have found that pairing cocaine-related cues with aversive stimuli can significantly reduce self-reported craving and physiological reactivity.
+In one controlled trial, patients undergoing chemical aversion therapy demonstrated conditioned responses of nausea when exposed to cocaine paraphernalia, suggesting the formation of drug-avoidant associations.
+Additionally, a neuroimaging study indicated that aversion-based interventions may reduce activity in reward-related brain regions during drug cue exposure, further supporting their potential use in relapse prevention.
+While more rigorous, large-scale trials are needed, early findings suggest aversive conditioning may play a useful role within comprehensive cocaine treatment programs.